Resources › Intelligence

 GS Paper 1PolityTrendsDifficulty

-Polity is the most reliable subject in UPSC Prelims.
-Not the most interesting, not the most unpredictable — the most reliable.
-Over the last four years of GS Paper 1, its share has never dropped below 18% and never exceeded 22%.
-That is not luck.
-It is a structural feature of the paper.
+Polity is the most dependable heavyweight in UPSC Prelims.
+Not the most interesting, not the most unpredictable — the most dependable.
+Over the last four years of GS Paper 1, its share has climbed from 12% in 2022 to a peak of 20% in 2024, settling at 18% in 2025.
+It is the one major subject whose direction has been upward rather than volatile — a structural feature of the paper, not luck.

 18%of GS Paper 1 2025 was Polity